 The scrum-half enjoyed an emphatic start to life in Worcester and immediately became a fans' favourite.
 After joining a Warriors side which found itself just two points off the bottom of the table, Hougaard inspired his side to five wins in his first six games before signing a permanent deal with the Club.

-The South African scored twice in his nine games and became the first Warrior to win an Aviva Premiership Player of the Month award for his contributions in March.
+The South African scored twice in his nine games in 2015/16 and became the first Warrior to win an Aviva Premiership Player of the Month award for his contributions in March.